 The Aryans had a male god of thunder, rain and war called Indra.
 He was what Aryan men commonly thought men should be: a warrior who enjoyed drinking and making war, with courage.
 Another god was Agni – fire.
 It was with Agni that they sacrifice animals,sacrifices performed by priests to obtain success in war, wealth, health, longevity and children and all else that contributed to their happiness.

-CONTINUE READING: Hinduism and Politics
+CONTINUE READING: Hinduism, Caste and Wisdom Literature

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.